aquarion-ai/aquarion-libtts/README.md

 ## Authors and Acknowledgements

-Aquarion AI and *aquarion-libtts* was created by Krys Lawrence.
+Aquarion AI and *aquarion-libtts* were created by Krys Lawrence.

 ## Copyright and Licence